-The schedule for the month of July includes a ton of Westerns, and some very good, rare ones are making an appearance alongside the all-time classics.
-This includes the 1936 version of Three Godfathers, which was based on a 1911 story by the popular and prolific Western writer Peter B. Kyne, which is showing on Tuesday, July 5, at 4 p.m. est. The 1949 version, directed by John Ford and starring John Wayne, is far better known; but frankly I feel that this version is actually superior in many ways.
+The 1936 version of Three Godfathers, which was based on a 1911 story by the popular and prolific Western writer Peter B. Kyne, is a forgotten classic.
+The 1949 version, directed by John Ford and starring John Wayne, is far better known; but frankly I feel that this version is actually superior in many ways.

 This rarely shown film is not actually pre-code, but it might as well be; it’s more than gritty, and appears downright grim compared to 1949’s shiny Technicolor re=make.
 But it has the advantage of being truthful rather than sentimental.
 It’s realistic right from the start; Bob, Chester Morris’s slick bank-robber, is far more ruthless that Wayne’s roughly similar character.
 Lewis Stone, as Doc, an educated man who has fallen from a background of privilege to the life of an outlaw, has a deeply sardonic view of the situation, with underpinnings of shame and melancholy (this character has totally disappeared from the remake).